haider8645/trac_ik/trac_ik_kinematics/README.md

 ###As of v1.4.3, this package is part of the ROS Indigo/Jade binaries: `sudo apt-get install ros-jade-trac-ik-kinematics-plugin`

+Dependencies:

+- Go to https://nlopt.readthedocs.io/en/latest/ and download the latest version for nlopt.
+(Alternative: apt-get install libnlopt-dev)
+- Download and install it

 To use:

 - Add this package and trac_ik_lib package to your catkin workspace.